hamzahanafi11/todo-list/README.md

 # todo-list

-have fun with a basic todo list make a pull request to add new features
+have fun with a basic todo list, make a pull request to add new features